 Executive Director of URJ Northeast Camps and Youth

 Debby Shriber (she/her) is proud to be the director of Crane Lake Camp.
 She’s been with URJ Camps since 2009 and has worked in the camping field for over 20 years.
 For 9 years she directed Camp Poyntelle Lewis Village, a JCC overnight camp in Wayne County, PA.
 Prior to that Debby was a day camp director.

 Debby was raised in Worcester MA.
 As a teen, she was a very active member of NFTY Northeast and her synagogue, Temple Emanuel.
 She holds a Masters Degree in Social Work from the Wurzweiler School of Social Work at Yeshiva University.
 Debby completed the JCC Association Lechu Lachem Senior Fellowship and also served as a mentor for the Foundation for Jewish Camp Yitro Fellowship.
 During the school year, Debby, her wife Nili, and their daughter Molly live in Fort Lee, NJ.

 Aaron (he/him) joined the full-time Crane Lake team in 2019 as Assistant Director.
 Aaron has been a part of the Northeast URJ Youth Community for many years.
-Most recently, Aaron served as the NFTY Northeast Regional Advisor, and spent several summers at URJ 6 Points Sci Tech Academy as member of the year-round leadership.
+Most recently, Aaron served as the NFTY Northeast Regional Advisor, and spent several summers at URJ 6 Points Sci Tech Academy as a member of the year-round leadership.
 Before that, Aaron was a camper, counselor, and unit head at Eisner Camp, a participant and staff member for NFTY in Israel, and spent three years as a Youth Engagement Professional at Temple Beth Shalom in Needham, MA.
 Aaron holds a bachelor’s degree in Linguistics from the University of Massachusetts, Amherst and a Certificate in Experiential Jewish Education from Hebrew Union College.